This is an unpublished draft preview that might include content that is not yet approved. The published website is at w3.org/WAI/.

 Script

-1 0:00 - 0:00 When content is accessible, people can use a variety of hardware and software to enter text and activate commands.
-We see a collage of five people going about their lives in their different settings [they are the protagonists that we will see in the coming scenes].
+When content is accessible, people can use a variety of hardware and software to enter text and activate commands.
+Collage of four people in various settings using technology.

-4 0:00 - 0:00 Additionally, not everyone using only the keyboard can see the screen; for example, people who are blind.
+Additionally, not everyone using only the keyboard can see the screen; for example, people who are blind.
 So, in addition to ensuring keyboard support, websites and apps also need to provide clear instructions, labels for form controls, error messages, and status notifications, so that people know what is happening on the screen.
-[New scene; switch to person (#3/Ilya) who is featured in a separate video (see Ilya’s script).]
-We see the person (#3/Ilya) using a mobile phone.
-The person (#3/Ilya) is wearing headphones to listen to the audio and gesturing (eg. swiping, flicking, and pinching etc.) on the turned off screen of the mobile phone while on the go.
-[This scene is similar to scene in 4 in the Navigation script and similar to scene 3 in the Ilya script.]
+A blind man types on his laptop, navigating through a web-based form with several dropdowns.
+They are able to make selections and move to the next dropdown using just the keyboard commands.

 Back to Top